Nocte people: Lifestyle

 The Nocte construct houses made of silts, bamboos and palm leaves for roofs, although the chief's houses are constructed with carved massive blocks and wooden pillars.
 Dormitories are provided for bachelors and unmarried women separately.
 According to their tradition, it is a place where the elders teach children about traditional mythology, folklore, and religion.
 In cases of Christian families, Christian teachings are also mixed with traditional teachings as well, which is evident among Catholic converts.
 The chiefs are addressed in either of the two titles: Namsang and Borduria.

 The dormitory of a bachelor is known as a "Poh", while a bachelorettes' one is known as a "Yanpo".
 However, women are not permitted to enter the boys’ dormitory, although the reverse is permitted.
 Dormitories are built upon wooden raised piles, usually measuring four feet above the ground.
 The bachelors' dormitories are decorated with human skulls taken in headhunting, which are used for containing large log drums carved out from wooden logs.
 The drum, known as 'thum' or 'log-drum'.
 However, with the advancement of Western education, it has been witnessed that these practices are in decline.
 Headhunting, which once proved to be popular among the Nocte, has been banned in 1940 although the last head-hunting was noted in 1991 amongst the Wancho.

 Hygiene issues

 The Nocte followed an age-old tradition of keeping bodies of the deceased relatives in the open, either near a river or just outside their houses.
 The Nocte Christians, like most Nocte, would keep their body exposed for three days in their homes.

 Inevitably, the decomposed bodies would attract bacteria, insects, and germs lying in the open that produced a terrible stench.
 This was the cause of the frequent outbreaks of health-threatening diseases.
-Owing to public health education by reformers, the burial of the deceased in proper coffins have completely supplanted this traditional rite since 2004.
+Owing to public health education by reformers, the burial of the deceased in proper coffins has completely supplanted this traditional rite since 2004.
 The Kheti village, which is not far removed from Khonsa, was the last village to give up this practice in the modern Nocte society.